willfindlay/honors-thesis/thesis/thesis.md

 APIs are quite full-featured and designed with similar functionality in mind.
-The original Dtrace [@cantrill04] was designed in 2004 for Solaris and lives on to this day in several operating systems, including Solaris, FreeBSD, MacOS X [@gregg14], and Linux [@dtrace4linux] (we will examine the dtrace4linux implementation with more scrutiny later in this section).
+The original Dtrace [@cantrill04] was designed in 2004 for Solaris and lives on to this day in several operating systems, including Solaris, FreeBSD, MacOS X [@gregg14], and Linux [@dtrace4linux] (the dtrace4linux implementation will be examined with more scrutiny later in this section).

 In general, the original Dtrace and the current version of eBPF share much of the same